Rich4ever11/code_path_final/README.md

 Users can be given the role of location adders or simply add a location they visited give a description about the experience and allow for it to become searchable in the web application

+### Location Blog Creation, Editing, Deletion
+Bloggers can easily create, update, and delete their location blog posts.
+Bloggers have complete control over their content, allowing them to share, modify, or remove their posts as needed.

 ## Installation Instructions

 [instructions go here]